-- With a melon baller, cut out center portion of the cucumber.
+- With a melon baller, cut out the center portion of the cucumber.
 (A 1/4 tsp measuring spoon works well for this too).

-- Mix the cream cheese, mayo, hidden valley ranch mix and salt in a bowl.
+- Mix the cream cheese, mayo, dill weed, hidden valley ranch mix, and salt in a small bowl.

-- Pipe cucumber slice with cream cheese to 1/2 inch above cucumber
+- Pipe the hollowed cucumber slices with cream cheese to 1/2 inch above the cucumber.

 - Stand a halved grape tomato in the cream cheese.